Going Abroad This Summer? Here Are The Basic Items & Apps You’ll Want In Your Travel Kit

 Cell Phone Usage

-Don’t worry–cell phones have become so widespread in the world today that you likely don’t even need to get a separate phone to travel with (and plus, your phone doubles as a camera too).
+Don’t worry–cell phones have become so widespread in the world today that you likely don’t even need to get a separate phone to travel with (and plus, your phone doubles as a camera).
 Simply use your existing iPhone or Android phone and it should be compatible abroad, but check with your provider first to make sure.
-Worst case scenario, you should be able to use it within the confines of a WiFi network.
+Worst case scenario, you should be able to use it as long as you have a WiFi connection.
 It never hurts to ask a restaurant, bar, or hotel/hostel for their WiFi password just in case they have it–and usually it’s free–so that you can research the area and make plans from your base camp.

 Make sure to know how your phone works with cellular data as well because if you do not turn off cellular data and/or data roaming, your phone could be looking to use data outside of WiFi networks while you’re abroad (which can be very pricey).
 You can also limit cellular data usage on an app by app basis on some phones so that if you do have a cellular data plan while abroad, apps will not use your precious data to refresh in the background.